Have the ultimate urban vacay with our guide to what to do in Brisbane City, Treasury’s neighbourhood in the heart of the Queensland capital.

 Enfolded by the Brisbane River, the Brisbane CBD is an ever-evolving hub where grand heritage-listed buildings sit alongside glass and concrete skyscrapers.
 The first brick of the historic Treasury building was laid here in 1886.
 The grand old lady remains one of the most significant buildings in Brisbane City and in 2020 celebrated a quarter century at Treasury Brisbane.
 Here, we share our Treasury Brisbane neighbourhood guide.

 Find home base

-Today this lively precinct melds elegant accommodation with some of the city’s most vibrant entertainment and dining options.
+Today the lively Treasury Brisbane precinct melds elegant accommodation with some of the city’s most vibrant entertainment and dining options.
 Go all out during your visit while staying in – with sparkling wine and petite macaroons at High Tea @ The Lab maybe, a South East Asian feast courtesy of Luke Nguyen at Fat Noodle, or a flame-grilled steak from Black Hide by Gambaro.
 And when you’ve had your fill, the rest of Brisbane is waiting right on your doorstep.